DevBuilder47/BibleApps/BibleWidget/readme.md

 -----------------
 ChangeLog:
+- v1.6 Added Word and Topic search, improved readability of multi verses and bugfixes
+- v1.5 Bugfixes
 - v1.4 UI improvements, added support for Word Cloud lookup topics and words, and updater
 - v1.3 Added support for SubTopics
 - v1.2 Added support for Topics and Word Clouds